Dragory/modmailbot-community-resources/GCP_guide_V1.md

 Congratulations!
 You’ve now got a modmail bot that is being run for free and you’ve gained a little Linux knowledge 😊.

 **Logs setup coming soon**

+# Support

+If you are having issues with setting this up, then I am in [Dragory's discord server](https://discord.gg/vRuhG9R) (mesub#0556).
+I may not be online when you post your question though.